-- 35. The additional comments are listed in table 1. - 36.
-Council officers have put together an initial response to the additional comments:
+- 36. The additional comments are listed in table 1. - 37.
+Council officers have put together an initia I response to the additional comments:

-Comment PDC Officer Initial Response Strengths Improved signage and advertising We will investigate the possibility of improved publicity and promotions through meetings with Natural England and other nature conservation and countryside bodies.
-Publicise and emphasis the benefits Concentrate on Purbeck not SE Dorset Agree that it will be important that any solution addresses the specific needs of Purbeck.
+Comment PDC Officer Initial Response Strengths Improved signage and advertising We will investigate the possibility of improved publicity and promotions through meetings with Natural England and other nature Publicise and emphasis the benefits conservation and countryside bodies.
+Concentrate on Purbeck not SE Dorset Agree that it will be important that any solution addresses the specific needs of Purbeck.
 However, strategic joint working is also important, as people and wildlife are not limited by district boundaries.
 Listen to the parish/town council - and act on what is said.
 We do listen to parish and town councils, and we act upon suggestions where possible.
 However, our actions are also constrained by regulations and resources.
 Weaknesses Development contribution model review When government introduced CIL in 2010 it was agreed that it would be reviewed nationally after five years.
 A national review is expected to be launched late spring/early summer, and CIL will be reviewed regularly locally.
-The next major review in Purbeck is planned to align with the Partial Review of PLP1.
+The next major review in Purbeck is planned to align with the Local Plan Review.
 Ensure heathland 'avoidance' where possible.
 Is the data reliable and valid?
 Noted Question noted.
 This is something we may wish to consider further as we review our approach to heathland mitigation.
 The future can choose whether to pay for it or not.
 The price needs to be paid.
 Demonstrates opposing viewpoints in the district.
 Criteria for barriers.
-We can include this in our discussions with Natural England but what seems to be clear is that they have to be significant barriers, e.g. a single carriageway main road is not a barrier to people or animals, but a dual carriageway with central reservation is likely to be accepted as a barrier These brownfield sites could be used as dog-walking areas.
-Unlikely to be possible as they are in private ownership and not likely to attract dog walkers.
+We can include this in our discussions with Natural England but what seems to be clear is that they have to be significant barriers, e.g. a single carriageway main road is not a barrier to people or animals,